nikki-uwu/Meower/README.md

 **Note**: The board is currently preconfigured for VRChat BCI use.
 If you have questions (oh silly woofer, why are you here, what are you doing, run :3), just ask - I'll help set up everything.
 It won't take more than 30 minutes max and you'll get everything you need.
 Easy configuration switches coming later... maybe, who knows, not me for sure :3

+**BrainFlow Integration**: BrainFlow driver is integrated but not yet merged into official BrainFlow repository.
+A branch exists with full implementation.
+[MustUpdate: August 13, 2025]

 ## ⚠️ Safety Information

 **WARNING**: This device is for education and research only.
 Not a medical device.
 Do not use for diagnosis or treatment. **Use battery power only**